eharmon/m68k-buildroot/README.md

 Buildroot Linux for 68k Macs
 ============================

-Pre-configured Buildroot Linux for 68040 Macintosh.
+Pre-configured [Buildroot Linux](https://buildroot.org) for 68040-based Macintosh.

 To setup the Buildroot environment, run:

 	./setup.sh

-Now you can configure further using the standard Buildroot methods.
-For instance, to build images:
+Now you can configure further using the standard Buildroot methods, please see the Buildroot documentation.

+As an example, to build images simply run make:

 	make